yatesco/seafile-docs/changelog/client-changelog.md

 * [fix] Fix memory leak in Windows extension handler
 * [fix] Fix re-login with Shibboleth
 * UI/UX improvements for cloud file browser
+* [fix, Windows] Fix a bug in detecting whether there is an old instance of Seafile running

 ### 6.1.0 (2017/08/02)